Clasp technology to knot homology via the affine Grassmannian: Final remarks

-Let us see how $\bD$ acts on the associated tangle invariants.
-First, up to some shift, it flips cups and caps.
-To see this, note that a cup and a cap are defined by maps
+We now check how $\bD$ acts on the associated link invariants.
+First, it flips cups and caps (up to a shift).
+This is because a cup and a cap were defined by maps